 A child missing from an education setting is a potential indicator of abuse or neglect, including exploitation.
 Local Authority guidance and procedures will be followed for dealing with a child who is missing from education, particularly on repeated occasions or if a child suddenly stops attending.
 The school will follow the pan-Merseyside missing children protocol.
+For those children and families who have chronic poor attendance or persistent absenteeism, school will consider whether educational neglect is present and whether a referral to children's services is required, or whether the school should seek consent to begin an Early Help Assessment in order to coordinate a multi-agency plan of support for the child and family.

-Unauthorised attendance will be closely monitored.
-In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees.
+Attendance will be closely monitored.
+In line with the school's attendance policy, the attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees, or if a child suddenly stops attending.
 Schools should also scrutinise the attendance of off-site provision to ensure children are attending and are safe.
 Similarly, the attendance of children who are vulnerable or with known welfare and safeguarding concerns such as children who have a child protection plan, a child in need, are Children Looked After and/or SEN will be rigorously monitored on a daily and weekly basis.
 The child's social worker will be informed immediately when there are unexplained absences or attendance concerns.

 It is important that the school's attendance team, including the EWO, school nurse and Safer Schools Officer, are aware of any safeguarding concerns.
 It is critical that when a child is not attending school their welfare is confirmed and expected practice would be for an appropriate professional to visit the home and speak to the child alone, particularly if there are any safeguarding concerns.
 The timing for this home visit will be determined on a case by case basis.
 The school will seek to ensure it has at least three emergency contacts for each family and consider what urgent action it may need to take when a vulnerable child and family are not contactable and the child has not attended school.
 Where necessary, this may include reporting the child missing to the police.
 The school will ensure it is aware, in advance, of any difficulties in accessing the premises of a child's family home.